2023/2024 Housing Residential Agreement

 Community Resources

 College Housing offers residents access to community resources such as TVs, Commons spaces, bike rentals, and other rental equipment.
 Residents are expected to share community resources equally with other residents.
-Failure of community resources being shared equally may result in College Housing to place limits on the use community resources by residents.
+Failure to share community resources equally may result in College Housing placing limits on the use of community resources by residents.

 Kitchen use and cooking policy